 - Finally, did you know that Leura and Katoomba have the best cafes for chocoholics?
 I saved this information for my next post.
-But, meanwhile, you might want to do a search of The Blue Mountains Chocolate Company, Josophan’s Chocolate Shop / Café Madeleine, and The Gingerbread House.
+But, meanwhile, you might want to do a search of The Blue Mountains Chocolate Company, Josophan’s Chocolate Shop / Café Madeleine, and the super kid friendly Gingerbread House.

-Other attractions of the area are the Scenic World, the Everglades Mall, the Leuralla Toy and Railway Museum, the Echo Point Lookout, etc. Check these articles out!
+Other attractions of the area are Scenic World, the Everglades Mall, the Echo Point Lookout, etc. Check these articles out!

 Leura village is only 100 km from Sydney.
 Taking the M4, it is around hour and a half by car or nearly two hours by train from Central Station.
 Leura can be reached by public transport, although car is the easier option when travelling with kids.
 Leura Rail Station is around the corner from the main street, full of unique shops and cafes.

 Blue Mountain Trolley Tours / Explorer Bus is an hourly hop on and hop of service that runs 7 days a week.
-The bus route consists of 29 stops / locations, including the Fairmont Resort Blue Mountains.
+The bus route consists of 29 stops / locations, including the Fairmont Resort & Spa.